rich0664/ReachTheBorder/_posts/2015-07-15-Trying-to-make-blog-posts-with-prose.md

 So, what's going on.
 I've been working on this stuff for a bit now and i'm almost done :)
-At the moment i'm trying to figure out a good way to give others access to the blog.   <!–-break-–> Since i'm using fairly dev-friendly tools it's a bit hard to make blog posts by default.
+At the moment i'm trying to figure out a good way to give others access to the blog.   \n\n Since i'm using fairly dev-friendly tools it's a bit hard to make blog posts by default.
 However this seems like a fairly good solution.
 I just have to teach her to use
 {% highlight html %}
 <!--break-->
 {% endhighlight %}